Zafar Imam: Political career

 In 1980 Imam joined the cabinet of Ziaur Rahman.
-After the assassination of President Ziaur Rahman he joined the cabinet of President Abdus Sattar as a minister of state and was given the charge of Ministry of Disaster Management and Relief.
-He served there till 24 March 1982.Later he joined the Jatiya Party and was elected to parliament from Feni-1 in 1986.
-He was re-elected from Feni-1.On 23 December 1989 he joined the cabinet of President Hussein Mohammad Ershad and took charge as the minister of environment forest and climate change.
+After the assassination of President Ziaur Rahman he joined the cabinet of President Abdus Sattar as a minister of state and was given the charge of the Ministry of Disaster Management and Relief.
+He served there till 24 March 1982.
+Later he joined the Jatiya Party and was elected to parliament from Feni-1 in 1986.
+He was re-elected from Feni-1.
+On 23 December 1989 he joined the cabinet of President Hussein Mohammad Ershad and took charge as the minister of environment forest and climate change.
 He served until the government fell down in late 1990.

 Imam contested the 1991 election from Feni-1 as a candidate of the Jatiya Party but lost to Prime Minister Khaleda Zia.
 The Awami League had nominated Md.
 Zakaria Bhuiyan who also lost.

 Imam contested the 1996 election from Feni-1 as a candidate of the Jatiya Party but came a distant third behind Prime Minister Khaleda Zia.

 Imam contested the 2001 election from Feni-1 as a candidate of the Awami League but lost to Prime Minister Khaleda Zia.

 Personal life

-He was married to Nurmahal Begum.
+He is currently married to Nurmahal Begum.